mlcommons/mobile_app_open/docs/result-spec.md

     Actual duration of the benchmark in seconds from start to finish.
   * `measured_samples`: integer number
     Actual number of samples evaluated during the benchmark
-  * `loadgen_info`: map
+  * `loadgen`: map
     Info provided by loadgen.
 May be null for accuracy runs.
+    * `queryCount`: bool
+      Number of queries performed.
+    * `latencyMean`: bool
+      Mean latency in seconds.
+    * `latency90`: bool
+      90th percentile in seconds.
+    * `isMinDurationMet`: bool
+      Indicates whether the min duration condition is met or not.
+    * `isMinQueryMet`: bool
+      Indicates whether the min query condition is met or not.
+    * `isEarlyStoppingMet`: bool
+      Indicates whether the early stopping condition is met or not.
-    * `validity`: bool
+    * `isResultValid`: bool
-      Indicates whether all constraints were satisfied or not.
+      Indicates whether the result is valid or not.
-    * `duration`: floating point number
-      Duration of the benchmark without loadgen overhead in seconds.
   * `start_datetime`: string
     Datetime of the moment when benchmark started
     Format is Iso 8601 in UTC timezone: `2022-04-14T03:54:54.687Z`